This post was last Updated on September 18, 2020

 Other than relaxing and musing about life in this secluded part of Portugal, there are several other things to be done at Quinta Do Maral.
-The domain is large enough for some walking and bird watching, climb a rock for spectacular nude photo shoots.
+The domain is large enough for some walking and bird watching, climb a rock for spectacular nude photoshoots.
 The bar is where people get together in the evenings and the perfect place to meet some of the other visitors.
 And if the Portuguese summer sun would get a little bit too hot, you can take a refreshing dive in the tiny pool.
-Every September, the 2 day yoga and mindfulness festival Naturalis is organised at Quinta Do Maral, but that’s something we’ll tell you all about next time.
+Every September, the 2-day yoga and mindfulness festival Naturalis is organized at Quinta Do Maral, but that’s something we’ll tell you all about next time.

 Around Quinta Do Maral